obenland/the-bootstrap/readme.txt

 = 1.2.6 =
 * Added Dutch translation.
 Props m038
 * Changed version determination implementation to cope with WP 3.3.2 security release.
-Thank you Chip Bennett for you quick help!
+Thank you Chip Bennett for taking care of the ticket so quickly!
 * Code cleanup and formatting

 = 1.2.5 =